fallen-icarus/cardano-loans/GettingStarted.md

 ]
 ```

 Only one loan was found.
 Some of the information is there for the credit history.
 The `balance_owed` field and the `expiration_slot` field are the most important fields for an active loan.
-The `balance_owed` is:
+The starting `balance_owed` for a loan is always:
 ```
 principle * (1 + interest)
 ```